AFMC leadership to host virtual town hall

-Air Force Materiel Command leadership will host a virtual town hall, April 27, at 2pm ET.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio -- Air Force Materiel Command leadership will host a command-wide virtual town hall, Tuesday, April 27, at 2 p.m.
+EDT.

+Gen. Arnold W. Bunch, Jr., AFMC Commander, Patricia M. Young, AFMC Executive Director, and Chief Master Sgt.
+Stanley C. Cadell, AFMC Command Chief, will discuss current topics and address questions from personnel across the command.

+“A lot has happened over the past few months, so we feel it’s the right time to host a town hall with our Airmen,” said Bunch.
+“I highly encourage everyone to participate, and we look forward to answering your questions.”

 |Date Taken: